susanli2016/udacity-data-analyst/README.md

-# udacity-data-analyst
+# About
-Project work for the Udacity Data Analyst Nanodegree
+This repository contains project work for Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) from the December 2016 corhort.